vivekvardhan2810/Multilingual-Customer-Support-Ticket-Classification/README.md

 ## Running the Code

-Load the Dataset: Place your dataset in the specified path or update the path in the code.
+- **Load the Dataset**: Place your dataset in the specified path or update the path in the code.

-Run the EDA: Execute the EDA section to understand the dataset.
+- **Run the EDA**: Execute the EDA section to understand the dataset.

-Preprocess the Data: Run the preprocessing steps to prepare the data for model training.
+- **Preprocess the Data**: Run the preprocessing steps to prepare the data for model training.

-Train Models: Execute the code for each model to train and evaluate them.
+- **Train Models**: Execute the code for each model to train and evaluate them.

-Prediction: Use the trained models to predict and evaluate on new data.
+- **Prediction**: Use the trained models to predict and evaluate on new data.

-Example
+## Example

 An example of running the LSTM model:

-python
-Copy code
 # Define the LSTM model
 model = Sequential()
 model.add(Embedding(input_dim=5000, output_dim=128, input_length=maxlen))